softwaresaved/visualisation/Implementation.md

 ## Python scripts

-Scripts prefixed with `download`:
+`src/download_sheets.py`:

-* These scripts download Google Sheets, using OAuth2 for authentication, then filter the data using Python and save the resultant data as CSV.
+* This script downloads Google Sheets, using OAuth2 for authentication, then saves the resultant data as CSV files.
+* The sheets, tabs and cells to download, and the files to save the data in, are specified via a YAML file (see `sheets.yml`).
 * For more on the Google Sheets and OAuth2 APIs used, see:
   - [Introduction to the Google Sheets API](https://developers.google.com/sheets/api/guides/concepts)
   - Google Sheets API v4 [Python Quickstart](https://developers.google.com/sheets/api/quickstart/python)
-* Data that is saved as-is without filtering, is saved into data/sheets/as-is/.
+* Data is saved into files under data/sheets/as-is/.
-* Filtered data is saved into data/sheets/filtered/.

-Other scripts:

-* Utilities used by the foregoing.
+Other scripts are utilities used by the above.

 ## Data